 - Transport must be secure: Verify that you use HTTPs (TLS) encryption on the transport for your webhooks.

-- Verify webhook requests: Make sure that you're signing your webhook requests and verifying them in your webhook.
+- Verify webhook requests: Make sure that you're signing your webhook requests (Dialogflow or Actions SDK) and verifying them in your webhook.

-- Disable SmallTalk: If you’re using API.AI and want to avoid answers to inquiries like “hello” and “goodbye,” disable the SmallTalk domain.
+- Disable SmallTalk: If you’re using Dialogflow and want to avoid answers to inquiries like “hello” and “goodbye,” disable the SmallTalk domain.

-- Test your invocation name: Make sure that the invocation name you’ve set consistently triggers your actions.
-Use the Google Home device or the web simulator and speak your invocation name repeatedly, in different real-world scenarios (i.e., with noise in the background, or at different distances from the device).
-If possible, ask people of different genders or with different accents to invoke your actions.
+- Test your app name: Make sure that the app name you’ve set consistently triggers your app.
+Use a hardware device or the web simulator and speak your invocation name repeatedly, in different real-world scenarios (i.e., with noise in the background, or at different distances from the device).
+If possible, ask people of different genders or with different accents to invoke your app.
 If your invocation name is not consistently recognized, you may want to change it.

-- Test on real devices: Although the web simulator is great for testing actions quickly while developing, you should always test invocation and dialogs on real devices, such as Google Home.
-This is the best way to understand how your actions function in real life and helps you in figuring out how to improve the user experience.
+- Test on real devices: Although the web simulator is great for testing your app quickly while developing, you should always test invocation and dialogs on real devices, such as voice-activated speakers.
+This is the best way to understand how your app functions in real life and helps you in figuring out how to improve the user experience.